ToolsForHumans/zag/doc/source/user/notifications.rst

 monitoring, logging, metrics, debugging and plenty of other tasks.

-To receive these notifications you should register a callback with an instance of the :py:class:`~taskflow.types.notifier.Notifier` class that is attached to :py:class:`~taskflow.engines.base.Engine` attributes ``atom_notifier`` and ``notifier``.
+To receive these notifications you should register a callback with an instance of the :py:class:`~zag.types.notifier.Notifier` class that is attached to :py:class:`~zag.engines.base.Engine` attributes ``atom_notifier`` and ``notifier``.

-TaskFlow also comes with a set of predefined :ref:`listeners <listeners>`, and provides means to write your own listeners, which can be more convenient than using raw callbacks.
+Zag also comes with a set of predefined :ref:`listeners <listeners>`, and provides means to write your own listeners, which can be more convenient than using raw callbacks.